Skip to main content

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-• excellent links to European institutions (European Central Bank, European Commission, etc.)
+• Excellent links to European institutions (European Central Bank, European Commission, etc.)

-• comparatively low cost of living
+• Comparatively low cost of living

 Icon Nachricht